Jordan10001/p2p-tf/README.md

 - **Directory Structure Preservation**: Recursively scans shared folders on the sender's side and recreates identical folder structures on the receiver's side.
 - **Resume Support**: Tracks incomplete files using `.part` buffers and automatically resumes file streaming from the last completed byte block if connections are interrupted.
 - **Robust Security**: Prevents directory traversal attacks via path sanitization, employs UUIDs for transfer validation, and verifies sender addresses against the discovered LAN peer list.
-- **Windows System Tray Integration**: Minimizes cleanly to the Windows system tray with a context menu (Open Dashboard, Settings, Restart Discovery, Exit) and sends native balloon toast notifications.
+- **Windows System Tray Integration**: Minimizes cleanly to the Windows system tray with a context menu (Open Dashboard, Settings, Restart Discovery, Exit).
 - **Glassmorphic Web Dashboard**: Runs a local Fiber web server (`http://localhost:8080`) that launches automatically on startup.
-Features a dark/light responsive layout styled with Tailwind CSS.
 - **Native File Dialogs**: Leverages lightweight PowerShell scripts under the hood to trigger native Windows File and Directory pickers from the web dashboard.
-- **Drag & Drop Support**: Allows dropping files directly onto the browser dashboard, copying them into a local buffer queue for sharing.

 ---